 Eating too much saturated fat, trans fat and sodium has been linked to heart problems.
 Eat foods with large amounts of these substances in moderation.

-Red meat and full-fat dairy are the main culprits for saturated fat.
-Knudsen recommends low-fat dairy, fish high in omega-3 fatty acids like salmon and tuna at least twice a week, chicken, turkey and leaner cuts of beef or pork like loins or rounds.
+Red or processed meat and full-fat dairy are the main culprits for saturated fat.
+Koschak recommends low-fat dairy, fish high in omega-3 fatty acids like salmon and tuna twice a week.

 Trans fat lurks in baked goods, chips and deep-fried foods.
 Limit your intake to 1-2 g daily or better yet, completely avoid trans fat, which is listed as partially hydrogenated oil on nutrition labels.

 Limit daily sodium to 2,300 mg daily or 1,500 mg if you have a history of heart problems.
 Avoid foods with more than 20 percent daily value of sodium per serving on the nutrition label.
-Aim for less than 600 mg of sodium per meal.
+Aim for less than 600 mg of sodium per meal and 140 mg per serving for a snack to help stay within recommendations.

 Meal plan for success

-“People make better food choices when they plan ahead,” Knudsen said.
+“People make better food choices when they plan ahead,” Koschak said.

 Select recipes for the week and shop with a grocery list.
 Visit these websites for healthful meal ideas: